Are your spruce needles falling off?

 If you have a sick spruce on your property with falling needles that shows signs of a needle cast disease, our team at WillowStone can provide further information about our fungicide application program and assess the health of your tree.
 Contact us today.

-At WillowStone, we can help treat needle cast tree diseases for residents of Collingwood, The Blue Mountains, Wasaga Beach, and Thornbury, Ontario.
+At WillowStone, we can help treat needle cast tree diseases for residents of Collingwood, The Blue Mountains, Bruce Peninsula, Mulmur, Wasaga Beach, Owen Sound, and Meaford, Ontario.